orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/learn/tutorials/amazing-admin-panel.md

 Normally, you would have to go to the documentation for each plugin you're using, and search through it to find the exact information you need.
 But this has several issues: you're trusting that the documentation for that plugin is up-to-date, that it contains no errors, and even that the developer even has documentation!
-But even worse, what if you're using an older version of the plugin than is being documented?
-Well then you're completely out-of-luck.
+But even worse, what if you're using an older version of the plugin than is being documented, so that the public documentation is actually _different_ from your version?
+Well then you're completely out-of-luck!

 Fortunately, Orchid does not suffer from any of these problems because the admin panel brings all of this information to you automatically, perfectly up-to-date with your current plugins _no matter their version_.
 So let's find out where